 Inspired to return to composing and playing music in addition to record production, he co-founded NoWare Media in 2010 and since then has helped produce Clio, Emmy, and Cannes Lion award winning commercial spots for Target, General Mills, PepsiCo, Bauer Hockey, BluDot, and others; proving that you can make money in music even if your job requirements might include finding lyrics to rhyme with the word “broccoli.”
 In addition to his industry endeavors, Scott has taught economics and media strategy at several Minnesota colleges for over a decade.

 Craig Rice is an award-winning producer and director, and is nationally recognized for his distinguished career in the television and film industry.
 His work has been nominated for four Emmy Awards, an NAACP Award, and several other honors.

 Rice recently served as Executive Director of the Minnesota Film and TV Board.
 He recently produced a 90-minute PBS variety show “A The Prairie Home Companion 30th,” and is co-producing and directing a documentary on the life and works of designer/artist Michael Graves.

 Rice recently served as director and executive producer for the feature length documentary “Half Past Autumn: The Life and Works of Gordon Parks” for HBO, which was nominated for three Emmy awards, a NAACP Image Award, and was selected to the Museum of Television and Radio in the year 2000.
 The documentary won the Tree of Life Award from The Friends of the Motion Picture Academy and has been selected for dozens of festivals.

-We offer 2- and 4-year degrees in Music Production, giving you options for a degree that fits with your plans and budget.
+We offer 2- and 4-year degrees in Music Business, giving you options for a degree that fits with your plans and budget.

 $12,870 per semester for full-time attendance (13-17 credits)